Lust: Paganism

 The most famous example of a widespread religious movement practicing lechery as a ritual is the Bacchanalia of the Ancient Roman Bacchantes.
 However, this activity was soon outlawed by the Roman Senate in 186 BC in the decree Senatus consultum de Bacchanalibus.
 The practice of sacred prostitution, however, continued to be an activity practiced often by the Dionysians.

 In culture

 Medieval prostitutes

 Medieval prostitutes lived in officially sanctioned "red light districts".
 In Ruth Mazo Karras' book Common Women, the author discusses the meaning of prostitution and how people thought the proper use of prostitutes by unmarried men helped contain male lust.
 Prostitution was thought to have a beneficial effect by reducing sexual frustration in the community.
 Inquisitors accused the Waldensians of believing that satisfying lust was better than being harassed by fleshly temptation.

+18th and 19th centuries

+In the 1899 text Soul Laws in Sexual, Social, and Spiritual Life, F.S.
+Heath discussed promiscuity in relation to heredity, claiming that "children inherit the peculiarities of the parents in soul, mind, and body” though despite this, “every person, by putting forth an earnest effort to do so, and seeking the help of God, can always overcome all besetments.”
+Approximately 4,000 copies of the book were in print by 1902.
+Reflecting the prevailing attitude of the time, Heath noted:

+Husbands and wives do well when they yield to every good impulse, and abandon themselves to love each other in the marriage bed.
+They should be thoughtful, intelligent, prayerful and pure in heart and mind, instead of lustful beasts.
+The natural result of being such when child-life commences is to impart such qualities to it, and thus bring many years of satisfaction and comfort to themselves in the work and associations with such a child.
+If filled with oratory, music, business, mathematics, literature, art, piety, honor, ambition, etc., such a nature would naturally be transmitted.
+If with selfishness, dishonesty, deception, beastliness, recklessness, unbelief, lust, devilishness, bad temper, jealousy, etc., a like character will naturally follow in the child.
+Parents can thus easily bring a lifetime curse to their child, and through it to themselves, their future descendants, and humanity.